xuemei-ye/Coursera-machine-learning/README.md

 - diagnostics like learning curves.
 - error analysis and ceiling analysis.

-This is a wonderful course!
-Thanks coursera and all the people worked for this course.\
+This is a wonderful course, thanks coursera and all the people worked for this course! \
 Read more: [Machine Learning](https://class.coursera.org/ml/lecture/preview)